Megan-Jane Johnstone: Awards

 1998: Recipient of the Inaugural Mona Menzies Post Doctoral Research Award, Nurses Board of Victoria, to conduct post doctoral research into ethical issues associated with the mandatory reporting of child abuse.

 2010: Australian College of Nursing (formerly Royal College of Nursing, Australia) Merit Award for Publication.

+2023: Victorian Artists Society (VAS): Awarded Signatory Membership for her contributions and services to the Arts.

 Honours

 2019: Officer of the Order of Australia "for distinguished service to medical education in the field of nursing and health care ethics, to patients' rights, and to professional standards".